MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/includes/deploy-aca.md

-- "@azure How can I deploy my container app to Azure"
+- "@azure How can I deploy my container app to Azure?"